Bandō prisoner-of-war camp: Orchestra

 The camp had a large number of music groups (the "Kiautschou Sailor Artillery Band", the "Tokushima Orchestra", the "Schulz Orchestra" and a mandolin band) and theater groups.
 The quality of the performances ranged from simple amateur pieces to professional performances and concerts.
 During its 32 month existence, over 100 concerts, lectures, as well as several dozen plays and entertainment programs were presented, including venues at nearby Ryōzen-ji.
 On 1 June 1918 the prisoners mounted the first performance of Beethoven's Ninth Symphony in the country.
 This event is the origin of the popularity of the symphony in Japan, performed numerous times at the end of each year, and is celebrated annually with a concert at the Naruto Bunka Kaikan on the first Sunday in June, indirectly leading to the length of audio compact discs being over 74 minutes.

-German House
+Preservation

 In 1972 the Naruto Doitsu-kan (鳴門市ドイツ館) was opened as a museum; two years later a sister city relationship between Naruto and Lüneburg (home of many of the prisoners) followed.
 In 1993, a larger new building - in the style of Lüneburg Town Hall - replaced the "German House Naruto" as a museum.
 On October 27, 2011, German President Christian Wulff visited the site.

 In 2006, German-Japanese historical drama Ode to Joy (バルトの楽園, Baruto no gakuen), starring Bruno Ganz and Ken Matsudaira, which explores the cultural interactions between the prisoners and the Japanese, was released It was directed by Masanobu Deme.